PaskLab/adastry-ui/docs/docs/services/transactions-history.md

     Alice, Bob and Charley engage in a transaction.
     Alice send Bob ₳20, Bob send ₳30 to Charley and Charley send ₳40 to Alice.

-In the common work, we would have 3 transactions to describe the following situation.
+In the traditional world, we would have 3 transactions to describe the following situation.
 But on Cardano, all this can happen in a single transaction for the sake of saving fees.
-The issue here is that the real intent can be obscure in the resulting transaction.
+The issue here is that the real intent can be obscured in the resulting transaction.

 In fact, this transaction could be written in a different way, with the same end result:

     Bob send ₳10 to Alice, Charley send ₳10 to Alice.

-The issue here is that the fiscal impact in the second transaction if far lesser than in the first one.
+The issue is that the fiscal impact in the second transaction if far lesser than in the first one.
-Which currently seems advantageous, but another situation could have the opposite effect.
+Which currently seems advantageous, but other situations could have the opposite effect.